pika/pika/docs/examples/using_urlparameters.rst

 .. rubric:: Footnotes

-.. [#f1] The :py:class:`pika.adapters.blocking_connection.BlockingConnection` adapter does not respect the *connection_attempts* parameter.
-.. [#f2] The AMQP specification states that a server can reject a request for a frame size larger than the value it passes during content negotiation.
+.. [#f1] The AMQP specification states that a server can reject a request for a frame size larger than the value it passes during content negotiation.